Coronavirus: Is the NHS ready for the surge in cases?

 NHS bosses have asked hospitals to protect cancer care, although in some places the rising numbers of coronavirus cases has meant services have been hit.

-For example, the Barking, Havering and Redbridge NHS Trust has said it would only be able to carry out urgent operations.
+For example, the Barking, Havering and Redbridge NHS Trust has said it would only be able to carry out urgent operations in the coming weeks.

 Intensive care capacity is increasing

-A deal has already been done with the private sector to get access to 1,200 ventilators used in their hospitals, while ventilators for children are being repurposed, as old and new stocks are being gathered.
+A deal has already been done with the private sector to get access to 1,200 ventilators used in their hospitals, while ventilators for children are being repurposed and theatre ventilators that are no longer needed for routine surgery are being used as well.

 How they will be staffed remains unclear.
 Rules are being relaxed to allow non-intensive care specialists to be paired with specialists, and staff-to-patient ratios may also need to be reduced.